Jobioluwa/linear_Regression_in_Scikit_learn_demo_exercise/README.md

 # Linear Regression in Scikit-Learn Demo Exercise

-A simple demonstration of linear regression using Python's scikit-learn library to predict house prices based on various features.
+My first demonstration of linear regression using Python's scikit-learn library to predict house prices based on various features.

 ## Overview